 New Mexico Tiny Homes

 Thinking of going tiny in New Mexico?
-From Albuquerque, across the arid land, and to the mountains, tiny living is a great option for anywhere in New Mexico.
-The Land of Enchantment is very welcoming to an adventurous lifestyle, and Wind River builds homes to match.
+From Albuquerque, across the arid land, and to the mountains, tiny living is a great option all across New Mexico.
+The Land of Enchantment is an apt nickname for the state as the vast landscape and wide open skies charm you and truly leave you feeling enchanted.
+It’s no wonder people love to set up their tiny homes here.
+New Mexico is welcoming of an adventurous lifestyle, and Wind River builds homes to match.

 A major investment we make in the quality of our tiny homes is insulation.
 All of our homes are constructed with 2×4 framing and spray foam insulation.
 Spray foam has by far the highest R-value available for the tiny home application, and wooden construction allows less air infiltration than steel framing when the temperature rises.
 Additionally, we use LP SmartSide for a low-maintenance and durable siding that won’t warp or change with fluctuating temperatures (and which we can do in any custom color(s) you like).